Who is processing your data?

 From Lloyds Banking Group

 When you obtain a new quote for us, we will use your data to check if you have a previous relationship with the Lloyds Banking Group and obtain a relationship score.
 The score will be provided by Lloyds Bank, Lloyds Bank Insurance Services Limited or their agents.
-The score, if available, will relate to your financial conduct and account relationship with Lloyds Bank and other members of the Lloyds Banking Group and is intended to help us provide you with a competitive quote, now and at renewal and for research or analysis.
+The score, if available, will relate to your financial conduct and account relationship with Lloyds Banking Group and is intended to help us provide you with a competitive quote, now and at renewal and for research or analysis.
 This will be provided to us in the form of a relationship score and will not include any actual details of your account holdings or other data that the Lloyds Banking Group companies may hold about you.

 From your use of our website and services